tape-testing/tape/readme.markdown

 ## t.deepEqual(actual, expected, msg)

-Assert that `actual` and `bexpected` have the same structure and nested values using [node's deepEqual() algorithm](https://github.com/substack/node-deep-equal) with strict comparisons (`===`) on leaf nodes and an optional description `msg`.
+Assert that `actual` and `expected` have the same structure and nested values using [node's deepEqual() algorithm](https://github.com/substack/node-deep-equal) with strict comparisons (`===`) on leaf nodes and an optional description `msg`.